Examples how you can work with SPURT NOW:

 Caroline is baking delicious cakes.
 Anne is a SPURT client and offers her to sell 10 of her cakes to her.
 Anne pays Caroline 1.5 times the value of all the cakes upfront in SPURT on her account.
 Caroline offers Anne two cakes of the ten for free.

-Anne finds a hotel, that wants to buy 10 of Caroline's cakes per day.
+Anne finds a hotel,which wants to buy 10 of Caroline's cakes per day.

 Anne signs the contract and provides them a rebate of 10 cakes for the price of nine.